Research

 Nonadiabatic phase space jumps in hierarchical triples

 All (semi-)analytic theories of hierarchical triple dynamics are based on the (near-)conservation of certain adiabatic invariants related to the binary’s angular momentum and energy.
-In Hamilton & Rafikov (2024) and Klein & Hamilton (2026, in prep.) we showed that these ‘invariants’ can be completely broken and that binaries can explore much more of phase space than previously assumed.
+In Hamilton & Rafikov (2024) and Klein & Hamilton (2026) we showed that these ‘invariants’ can be completely broken and that binaries can explore much more of phase space than previously assumed.
 This has significant implications for the merger rate of binary black holes, the formation rate of hot Jupiters, and so on, the details of which are still being worked out.

 3. Wide stellar binaries in the Milky Way